mightywomble/terraform_build_repomirror/README.md

 - Syntax issues: run `terraform validate` to catch common mistakes.
 - Provider/auth errors (e.g., 401/403): ensure `TF_VAR_api_key` is set and correct, and that your project ID is valid.
 - Invalid IDs: double-check `data_center_id` (e.g., `gb-bournemouth-1`) and `image_id` (e.g., `ubuntu-2404`).
+- VM bootstrap logs: check /root/postinstall.log (created by bootstrap.sh) for any setup errors.
+- apt-mirror run: use screen -ls and screen -r aptmirror to view the ongoing mirror sync; it can take hours.
 - Plan/apply errors: re-run with logging enabled to capture more detail.

 Enable logs: